 At Carey Olsen we are committed to protecting and respecting your privacy.
 We provide legal, corporate and other professional services to our clients and we use your personal data for those purposes.
 Normally the purposes for which we use your personal data will be clear when we collect that data.
 We will not use your personal data for purposes that are not clear when we collect that data and will only use your personal information to:

-- should you apply for a position with us, to review and process your application.
+- to review and process your application should you apply for a position with us.

 How and why we share your information

 We share personal information within Carey Olsen's international network.